gentrace/gentrace-python/README.md

 ## Setup

-Create a virtual environment and install dependencies:
+Create a virtual environment with `uv` and install dependencies:

 ```sh
 uv venv